slalom/dataops-infra/catalog/aws/ml-ops/README.md

 ### unit\_name

-Description:   The unit of measure for the statistic.You can also specify a unit when you create a custom metric.
+Description:   The unit of measure for the alarm_statistic.You can also specify a unit when you create a custom metric.
 Units help provide conceptual meaning to your data.
   Metric data points that specify a unit of measure, such as Percent, are aggregated separately.
   If you don't specify Unit , CloudWatch retrieves all unit types that have been published for the metric and attempts to evaluate the alarm.
 Usually metrics are published with only one unit, so the alarm will work as intended.